LKSchwartz95/techbehandler/README.md

 ## Packaging

 `package.py` can be used to create a zip archive of the application while excluding large model files and temporary output.
+The archive includes a `run_dumpbehandler.bat` script for launching the program on Windows.
+After extracting the zip, double-click the batch file or run it from a command prompt to start the GUI.